How to Become a Positive Thinker & a Happy Person

 Warning – they are dramatic.

-I was deeply depressed and couldn’t envision my future before this exercise.
+I was lost and didn’t have a plan for my future before this exercise.

-By the end of the first month, I had read Rich Dad, Poor Dad, decided to start a business, and committed to moving abroad the next year.
+By the end of the first month, I had read Rich Dad, Poor Dad, decided to start a business, and committed to moving abroad!

 Physical Results

 I was also fighting the 25 pounds I had gained during the lockdown.
-3 months into the Positivity Reset I went from casually trying to only accepting healthy habits!
-On top of that I’d been dealing with cystic acne.
-By December it cleared up!
+3 months into this exercise I went from casually trying to lose weight to committing one hundred percent!

 This was just what happened in the first 90 days.
-Over the next year, my life changed so dramatically for the better that old relationships and habits didn’t fit anymore.
-Happy became my baseline, and this beautiful spirit inside began to show her face.
+Over the next year, my life changed so dramatically for the better that old habits didn’t fit anymore.
+Happy became my foundation, and the beautiful spirit inside me began to show her face!

-And of course, becoming a positive thinker seeps into everything!
-I wasn’t just thinking kindly about myself after a while – I was thinking kindly about everyone.
+Also, positive thinking seeps into everything.
+After a while I wasn’t just thinking kindly about myself – I was thinking kindly about everything and everyone!

 Final Thoughts

-It’s just like exercise or studying.
-Keep it up each day and your change will come!
+It’s like working out or studying.
+Keep it up each day and results will come!

 Get Started Now!

-Write down 3 to 5 positive affirmations about whatever subjects were on your mind while reading.
+Write down some positive affirmations about whatever subjects were on your mind while reading.
 Then follow the instructions!

-I guarantee, your image of yourself will skyrocket before the end of the seven days.
-And if you keep it up for 30 days, you will unlock a version of yourself that is unrecognizable
+Your love for your life will skyrocket in just a week.
+And if you keep it up for 30 days, you’ll unlock a version of yourself that is unrecognizable!

 You can do it!
 I love you!

-Buy the Positivity Reset journal on Etsy for the entire exercise with instructions, examples, and the 90 day challenge!
+Buy the Positivity Journal on Etsy for the full exercise with instructions, examples, and a 90 day challenge!

 Leave a Reply